Updated: May 12, 2020 2:52 p.m.

 Legal Registries Offices

-With the exception of limited services in the Land Titles Office, offices in Legal Registries are closed for the immediate future due to social distancing and health and safety precautions.
+Offices in Legal Registries are reopening with some restrictions and will be following all health and safety precautions.
 Please refer to each webpage for any online services that may be available.

 Corporate Registries Office